janenycxo/e2/peer-review.md

 ### List any/all built-in PHP methods used with a brief summary of what the method does
 + Found on pages  index.php and process.php -
 echo $results['winner']: Output the results of the winner from Rock, Paper, Scissor.
 The PHP command (echo) outputs text to the web browser.

-$_GET: The GET method sends the encoded information appended to process.php.
++$_GET: The GET method sends the encoded information appended to process.php.
 This is one way information is sent to the web server.

-Found on page index-controller.php and process.php -
++Found on page index-controller.php and process.php -
 $_SESSION : A session is a way to store information (in variables) to be used across multiple pages.
 From index.php we can access and retrieve the session information stored on index-controller and process.php.

-Found on page process.php -
++ Found on page process.php -
 rand(0,2):  The rand() function generates a random integer and was helpful in choosing a random move of Rock, Paper or Scissor.